Maphoz/BioGaze/README.md

 ## BioGaze: Face Image Analysis Software for ISO/ICAO Compliance Verification

 **BioGaze** is an advanced face image analysis software that combines state-of-the-art AI models with computer vision techniques to rigorously verify compliance with ISO/ICAO standards.
-Developed in collaboration with the (BioLab at the University of Bologna)[https://miatbiolab.csr.unibo.it/], BioGaze aims to provide an automated, accurate, and reliable solution for assessing facial image quality according to international standards, often required for official documentation like passports and ID cards.
+Developed in collaboration with the [BioLab at the University of Bologna](https://miatbiolab.csr.unibo.it/), BioGaze aims to provide an automated, accurate, and reliable solution for assessing facial image quality according to international standards, often required for official documentation like passports and ID cards.

 ### Key Features